isomerpages/singapore-customs-cms/_iras-scheme/IRAS Scheme/Overseas Vendor Registration Regime.md

 ## **Definition of low-value goods**
 LVG are goods which at the point of sale:

-a) are not dutiable goods, or are dutiable goods, but payment of the customs duty or excise duty chargeable on the goods is waived under section 11 of the Customs Act;</br>
+a) are not dutiable goods, or are dutiable goods, but payment of the customs duty or excise duty chargeable on the goods is waived under section 11 of the Customs Act;

-b) are not exempt from GST;</br>
+b) are not exempt from GST;

-c) are located outside Singapore and are to be delivered to Singapore via air or post; and </br>
+c) are located outside Singapore and are to be delivered to Singapore via air or post; and

 d) have a value not exceeding the GST import relief threshold of S$400.

 **Charging of GST for overseas suppliers**